interledger/web-monetization-extension/docs/testing/testplan.md

 **Expected results**:

 1. The wallet owner receives an interaction prompt from their wallet to authorize the connection and access to the amount.
+2. On accepting, you get shown the message "Your wallet is now successfully connected to the extension."

 ##### Make continuous payments